HammyHavoc/Unraid_ZFS_Auto_Dataset_Update/README.md

 If you want the script to process VM vdisks -

-- `should_process_vms`: Set to "yes" this tells the script the location  contains vdisks  so it can safely deal with it.
+- `should_process_vms`: Set to "yes" this tells the script the location contains vdisks, allowing it to safely handle this specific usage scenario.
 - `source_pool_where_vm_domains_are`: Specify the source pool containing the VM domains.
 - `source_dataset_where_vm_domains_are`: Specify the source dataset for VM domains.
 - `vm_forceshutdown_wait`: Duration (in seconds) to wait before force stopping a VM if it doesn't shut down gracefully.